 DIGITAL INITIATIVES DIRECTOR

 B.A., The George Washington University, with concentration in organizational sciences and sustainability & communications

-Maya Warburg is thrilled to be a part of the LINK Strategic Partners team as digital engagement coordinator.
+Maya Warburg is thrilled to be a part of the LINK Strategic Partners team as digital initiatives director.
 She leverages her background in media and outreach to support LINK’s full slate of stakeholder engagement and strategic communications clients.